Westport Golf Club

 A slight dogleg right also measuring 365-yards, Homeward was the fantastic par 4 seventeenth.
 Gone were many of the pine trees that cramped much of the golf course which gave it a crowded feeling.
 The ocean also came returned, which lent the hole a true linksy feel.
 Menekse was also back, hurling her tee shot down the left side.

 At only 455-yards, Jack Brown, the closing hole is a short par 5 but was another great golf hole.
-With wide-open fairway with lot of humps and bumps and views out to the ocean, Westport saves its best for last.
+With a wide-open fairway with a lot of humps and bumps and views out to the ocean, Westport saves its best for last.
 I played Mr. Brown down the right side but couldn’t get up and down for my second birdie in three holes.

 There was something different about the final two holes at Westport.
 With fewer trees, the holes had more room to breathe.
 This openness also allowed the wind from the ocean to become a factor once more.
 Looking around the surrounding area, the only trees here were those on the golf course, so you know that they probably weren’t here naturally.
 Westport Golf Club has huge potential.
 With a major tree removal project, the golf course could be restored to a truer links feel.
 With sand-based soil that dries quickly, and fairways that have some beautiful movements in them, Westport possess everything that it needs to be an excellent golf course